-We often see frequent comparisons in the media between two generations of people: Millennials and GenZ people.
-Most comparisons point out how different these two generations are in terms of communication, thinking, and basically the way they run their lives.
-Bringing these two generations to work together can be quite a challenge.
-The result is either a disaster or a “blaster” (something that falls apart).
-Chakriya, a twenty year-old Cambodian daughter from a family of farmers, knows all about the latter.
+We often come across frequent comparisons in the media between two generations of people: Millennials and GenZ.
+These comparisons highlight the differences in communication, thinking, and overall lifestyle between the two.
+When it comes to bringing these two generations together in the workplace, it can be quite a challenge.
+The outcome can either be a disaster or a great success.
+Chakriya, a twenty-year-old Cambodian daughter from a family of farmers, has experienced the latter.

-Born and raised in Kampong Cham province in a family whose livelihoods have relied on agriculture for generations, Chakriya was always told to study hard and to work to ‘get away from this farm life’.
-Farming life was very challenging for her family, and Chakriya’s parents wanted to support her to access new educational opportunities.
-Decades ago, her parents raised fruits and vegetables, and then expanded their business to raise bees on the farm in Koh Soten, Kampong Cham.
-Chakriya has always wanted to help her family business grow but she has never had a chance to help because she didn’t know how to access essential business skills training or mentoring.
+Born and raised in Kampong Cham province, Chakriya comes from a family with a long history of relying on agriculture for their livelihood.
+Growing up, she was always encouraged to study hard and strive to "get away from this farm life."
+Farming was a challenging endeavor for her family, and her parents wanted to provide her with better educational opportunities.
+Several decades ago, her parents expanded their business to include fruit and vegetable cultivation, as well as beekeeping on their farm in Koh Soten, Kampong Cham.
+Chakriya always had the desire to contribute to the growth of the family business, but she never had the opportunity to do so due to a lack of access to essential business skills training or mentorship.

-Two years ago, Chakriya went to Phnom Penh to pursue her Bachelor Degree in Food Science and Technology.
-Being in the city enabled Chakriya to explore more and do more of what she loved while at the same time she always kept her family in her mind.
-During her journey, she volunteered and got involved in social projects, some of which used social media to connect and engage new audiences.
-Before hearing about InSTEDD’s training, an innovative pilot project run in coordination with DAI’s Digital Asia Accelerator, a USAID-funded project, she ran a Facebook Page with her friend to support a digital book charity campaign that collected more than 3,000 books for the community.
-The campaign experience helped her grow her interest in communications and the social media scene.
+Two years ago, Chakriya moved to Phnom Penh to pursue her Bachelor's Degree in Food Science and Technology.
+Being in the city provided her with opportunities to explore her interests and engage in activities she loved, all while keeping her family in mind.
+During her journey, she actively volunteered and participated in social projects, some of which utilized social media platforms to connect with and engage new audiences.
+Prior to learning about InSTEDD's training, an innovative pilot project in collaboration with DAI's Digital Asia Accelerator, a USAID-funded initiative, Chakriya and her friend managed a Facebook Page for a digital book charity campaign that successfully collected over 3,000 books for the community.
+This experience further sparked her interest in communications and the social media landscape.

-In March 2021, she came across the announcement on Facebook of the InSTEDD iLab Southeast Asia’s “SMEs/MSMEs Digital Upskill Program” and she applied right away.
-Once she was selected, she then spent two days attending the training on digital marketing, storytelling and online safety.
-After the training, she participated in weekly one-on-one coaching sessions.
+In March 2021, Chakriya discovered the announcement on Facebook about the InSTEDD iLab Southeast Asia's "SMEs/MSMEs Digital Upskill Program," and she promptly submitted her application.
+Upon being selected, she dedicated two days to attend training sessions focused on digital marketing, storytelling, and online safety.
+Following the training, she actively engaged in weekly one-on-one coaching sessions.

-Due to a Covid-19 outbreak, all of the training and mentoring sessions were conducted online via Google meet, Zoom, or sometimes through phone calls.
+Due to a Covid-19 outbreak, all training and mentoring sessions were conducted online using platforms such as Google Meet, Zoom, and occasionally through phone calls.

-After the sessions, Chakriya reflected that she learned a lot of valuable lessons from this course, and the most useful lesson was how to identify stories and content ideas and turn them into engaging pictures using open resources like Canva, which was introduced to her during the course.
-According to Chakriya, this tool was so simple and so useful.
-She is still using it to manage the Red Bee page today, even after the training.
+After the sessions, Chakriya reflected on the valuable lessons she learned from the course, with the most useful one being how to identify stories and content ideas and transform them into engaging visuals using open resources like Canva, which was introduced to her during the course.
+Chakriya found Canva to be a simple yet highly effective tool and continues to use it in managing the Red Bee page even after completing the training.

-Throughout the training, Chakriya has kept her family in the loop, explaining to them her plan of expanding the business by using an online platform.
-She was in close communication with them getting the raw social media material for polishing.
-Today, the Red Bee Facebook page is more active and creative than ever.
-“I got quite an engagement from the public that I have never had before.
-We also have received some orders”, said Chakriya with a little chuckle in her voice.
+Throughout the training, Chakriya kept her family informed about her plan to expand the business using an online platform.
+She maintained close communication with them, obtaining raw social media material for refinement.
+Presently, the Red Bee Facebook page is more active and creative than ever before.
+With a hint of excitement in her voice, Chakriya stated, "I have received significant engagement from the public that I had never experienced before.
+We have also received some orders."

-Before the training, she had almost no engagement.
-After applying the lessons, she has gained around 40-50 new followers, and the number keeps growing.
+Before the training, Chakriya had minimal engagement on her Facebook page.
+However, after applying the lessons learned, she has gained approximately 40-50 new followers, and the number continues to increase.

-Chakriya and her parents have found a great balance: she manages the digital footprint, and they cultivate great products.
+Chakriya and her parents have found a great balance: she takes care of the digital presence, while they focus on cultivating excellent products.

 This is an example of her content before and after joining the training.